Host Compatibility Matrix¶

 | Codex CLI | .codex/ll-config.json → .ll/ll-config.json → root-level ll-config.json |

-The Codex order is triggered by either LL_HOOK_HOST=codex or
+The host-specific order is triggered by either LL_HOOK_HOST=<host> or

-without invoking the adapter.
+manually to force the host probe order without invoking the adapter.

 State directory¶